-We have talked about respiration before when I show you how bread is made.
+We have talked about respiration before when we made bread.

-This is another very easy experiment that demonstrates respiration in action and is quicker than the bread, if you are short of time.
+This is another very easy experiment that demonstrates respiration in action and is quicker than making bread if you are short of time.

 A small clear drinks bottle

 1 teaspoon of sugar

 1. Blow the balloon up a few times to give it some stretch.
 This just makes it easier for the experiment to work.

 2. Fill the small bottle about 3cm full of warm water.